aerique/pusfofefe/README.md

   messages one Pushover server it can take up to the refresh time defined in settings before they're retrieved by the Pusfofefe app.

+## Backup

+There's two files if you need to backup your data, they're defined in the code by `QStandardPaths::AppConfigLocation` and `QStandardPaths::AppDataLocation` and on Linux usually point to:

+- `$HOME/.config/pusfofefe/`
+- `$HOME/.local/share/pusfofefe/`

+You can replace these files if the program is not running.

 ## Build

 ### Dependencies